BookStackApp/website/content/docs/admin/cache-session-config.md

 #### Redis

-To use Redis for caching and/or sessions open up your `.env` file and find the `CACHE_DRIVER` & `SESSION_DRIVER` variables.
+To use Redis for caching and/or sessions open up your .env file and find the `CACHE_DRIVER` & `SESSION_DRIVER` variables.
 By default these are both set to `file`.
 Change these variables to `redis`.

 You will need to add a variable to specify your Redis servers.
-To do this add a variable named `REDIS_SERVERS` to the `.env` file and set the value to point at your Redis servers in the following format: `HOST:PORT:DATABASE,HOST2:PORT:DATABASE`.
+To do this add a variable named `REDIS_SERVERS` to the .env file and set the value to point at your Redis servers in the following format: `HOST:PORT:DATABASE,HOST2:PORT:DATABASE`.
 The default values for each host are `127.0.0.1:6379:0`.
 You can list as many servers as you like.
+If your redis servers are password protected you can use the format `HOST:PORT:DATABASE:PASSWORD`.

-To specify if you would like to cluster you Redis servers create a `REDIS_CLUSTER` key in the `.env` file and set it to `true`.
-This option, if set to true, will instruct the built-in Redis client to perform client-side sharding across your Redis nodes, allowing them to pool together for a large amount of RAM.
+If more that one server is provided they will automatically be clustered by BookStack to perform client-side sharding across your Redis nodes, allowing them to pool together for a large amount of RAM.
 This disadvantage of this it that it does not allow for fail-over.

-Here's an example of setting the Redis configuration:
+Here's a configuration example of using Redis with BookStack:

 ```bash
 # Set both the cache and session to use Redis